apache/arrow-java/docs/source/install.rst

    # Indirectly via environment variables
    $ env JDK_JAVA_OPTIONS="--add-opens=java.base/java.nio=org.apache.arrow.memory.core,ALL-UNNAMED" java -jar ...

-Otherwise, you may see errors like ``module java.base does not "opens java.nio" to unnamed module`` or ``module java.base does not "opens java.nio" to org.apache.arrow.memory.core``
+Otherwise, you may see errors and/or warnings like these:
+- ``module java.base does not "opens java.nio" to unnamed module``
+- ``module java.base does not "opens java.nio" to org.apache.arrow.memory.core``
+- ``Native access (restricted methods) is not enabled for the io.netty.common module.``
+- ``A terminally deprecated method in sun.misc.Unsafe has been called``

 Note that the command has changed from Arrow 15 and earlier.
 If you are still using the flags from that version (``--add-opens=java.base/java.nio=org.apache.arrow.memory.core,ALL-UNNAMED``) you will see the